6 Underground (film): Critical response

-Jesse Hassenger of AV Club gave the film a C and stated, "What [director Michael Bay] seems to be chasing is the feeling of freedom, the windswept open-skies exhilaration of a man who has everything.
+Jesse Hassenger of The A.V.
+Club gave the film a "C" and stated, "What [director Michael Bay] seems to be chasing is the feeling of freedom, the windswept open-skies exhilaration of a man who has everything.
 But he's still just doing donuts, hoping all those whiplash turns from nihilism to macho sentiment awaken something inside him."
-Peter Bradshaw of Empire magazine gave the film 2 out of 5 and said, "If you like your Bayhem pure and unfiltered, this one's for you.
+Peter Bradshaw of Empire gave the film 2 out of 5 and said, "If you like your Bayhem pure and unfiltered, this one's for you.
 Others need not apply."
 David Fear of Rolling Stone gave the film 1.5 out of 5 and listed what he called the film's ingredients: "Guns.
 Ferraris...
 Parkour.
 Headshots.
 Mélanie Laurent.
 Las Vegas.
 Luxury yachts...
 Parisian Bartenders.
 Thong underwear...
 Incoherence.
 Xenophobia.
 Sexism.
 Auteurism (Vulgar).
 'Merica."
 Karen Han of Polygon gave the film a negative review and stated, "What kills me most... is that amid all the cacophony, there's one joke that hints at the kind of joyful mayhem Bay is capable of."
 Wenlei Ma of News.com.au gave the film 1.5 out of 5 and stated, "6 Underground really is as terrible as you'd expect it to be, exactly the kind of brainless, bombastic and seizure-inducing fare Michael Bay is known for."
 Clarisse Loughrey of The Independent gave the film 2 out of 5 and described the film as "[letting] its audience gorge on violence and bravado, only to make us feel sick of the taste by the final reel".
 Roxana Hadadi of the entertainment blog Pajiba gave the film a negative review and stated, "Military idolatry and craven female objectification and a belief that the rich will save us?
 6 Underground has it all!"
 Robert Levin of Newsday gave the film 1 out of 4 and called the film "a terrible action movie that utilizes Michael Bay's worst instincts and none of his best".